jpb06/test-storybook-msw/README.md

 Classifying components will make it easier for us on the long run: we will be able to reason by scale and to use a divide & conquer approach when preparing a user story.
 This page contains two independent parts with complex rendering?
 Well, that means we will have two organisms then!
 That means we will write two integration tests!

+## 🔶 Clarify the amount of job that needs to be done

+It also can help us refine our estimations when we want to know how complex a user story is, by taking a look at the provided UI model.
+We can easily split it down in organisms, which themselves will be made with molecules, etc...
+Sizing the user story will be much easier by taking this approach.

+## 🔶 Create milestones

+Using storybook, we can easily demonstrate how well is advancing the user story, and validate distinct parts of the user story with product team.

-## ⚡ Cool!
-But what does it means concretely?
+## ⚡ Cool, but what does it means concretely?

+### 🧿 Classifying our components

-Let's reflect on the classification we want to use.
+Let's reflect on the classification we want to use and how it would reflect on our application folder structure.
 Here is a proposal:

 | Category  | Description                                                                                                                                                                                                          |
 | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |